qunitjs/qunit/docs/browser.md

 [Check for globals](./api/config/noglobals.md) detects if a test creates or removes  global variable is.
 QUnit keeps a list of properties found on the `window` object.
 If properties were added or removed, the test fails.

 [No try-catch](./api/config/notrycatch.md) instructs QUnit to run your tests without a try-catch block.
-In this mode, if your test throws an error it will interrupt QUnit, which may ease debugging.
+In this mode, if your test throws an error it will interrupt QUnit, which may ease debugging with browser devtools.

 You can extend the toolbar via [QUnit.config.urlConfig](./api/config/urlConfig.md).

+### Test results explained

+Each result is displayed in a numbered list.

+> **MyApp: example** (3) _Rerun_

+After the name of the module and test, in parentheses, is the total number of assertions.

+The "Rerun" link at the end will reload the page and quickly run the test again in isolation, skipping all other tests.

+Click on the test name to expand the entry, which reveals the message of each assertion.

+For failed assertions:
+* The parenthetical reports the "failed, passed, and total" number of assertions.
+* The expanded view displays the expected and actual asserted value, with a diff to highlight the difference between the two values.
+* The source where the failing assertion is performed.
+The stack trace indicates the test file path and line number.
+* The source where the test is defined.

+<iframe loading="lazy" title="Example failure" src="/resources/example-fail.html" style="height: 600px;"></iframe>

 ### Filter